 Similarly in the calculation of NPVs or in cash budgeting, candidates should check whether to input minus signs if the answers were negative or this has to be completed through a choice of positive/negative for NPV and inflow/outflow for cash flow.

-Will formula sheets and maths tables continue to be provided with the exam?
+The formula sheet and maths tables will continue to be provided with each exam.

 In the CBE, these will be available on line as part of the exam and no hard copies will be separately handed out.
 Candidates simply have to click on the symbol as shown here.

-The ACCA website contains specimen papers and extra MTQ practice questions for the CBE for Paper F2/FMA, as well as showcases explaining all of the functionality of the CBE exams.
-There is also a specimen of the new format paper-based exam.
+The ACCA website contains specimen exams and extra MTQ practice questions for the CBE for FMA/MA, as well as showcases explaining all of the functionality of the CBE exams.
 It is strongly recommended that you should work through these questions as part of your preparation the real exams.
 Go to 'Related links' to access the specimen exams.